A few simple steps. Two minutes of your time. One result: a lower tax bill.

 $0

 The Texas property tax calendar runs on a strict schedule.
-Missing deadlines means missing savings.
+Missing a date means missing a year of savings, so we track them for you.

 January 1